Recipe: Squash & Sausage Ghost Curry

 - 3 to 5 Tbsp.
 Ghost Pepper Curry Powder*

 - 2 Granny Smith apples, cored and small diced

 - 1 cup coconut milk

 - 2 Tbsp. chopped fresh mint leaves

-*Adjust amount of Ghost Curry Powder for desired heat level.
-3 Tbsp. is hot and 5 Tbsp. is extremely hot.
+*Adjust amount of Ghost Pepper Curry Powder for desired heat level.
+3 Tbsp. is quite hot, but extreme heat lovers may want more spice.